Brand Names: Panhematin

 Hemin is not a cure for porphyria.
 It will only control the symptoms of a porphyria episode.

-Hemin may also be used for other purposes not listed in this medication guide.
+Hemin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of hemin (Panhematin)?

-Stop using hemin and call your doctor at once if you have a serious side effect such as:
+Stop using hemin and call your doctor at once if you have:

 What is the most important information I should know about hemin (Panhematin)?